Havant Town F.C.

-Havant Town Football Club was an English football club based in Havant, Hampshire.
+Havant Town F.C. was a long running semi-professional football club based in Havant, Hampshire.

 They ceased to exist in 1998 when they merged with Waterlooville to form Havant & Waterlooville.

 History

-Havant F.C. were formed in 1883 and played in the Portsmouth League.
-In 1968 they merged with Leigh Park (who had just won the FA Sunday Cup) to form Havant & Leigh Park.
-The merged club won the Portsmouth League at the first attempt, and in 1970 stepped up to Division Four of the Hampshire League.
-After several promotions the club reached Division One by 1977.
-In order to progress further, the club were seeking to move away from their basic Front Lawn ground.
-They purchased the site of West Leigh Park in 1980 and moved in in August 1982, at which point the club was renamed Havant Town.
+The club were formed in 1883 as Havant Rovers and apart from a brief stint in the Hampshire League in the twenties, were members of the Portsmouth & District League for many years.
+In 1968 they amalgamated with Leigh Park - a hugely successful local outfit who had just won the FA Sunday Cup.

+Now known as Havant & Leigh Park they won the Portsmouth League at the first attempt, and in 1971 stepped up to Division Four of the Hampshire League.
+Three successive promotions (including two titles) saw them quickly reach Division One.
+In 1976, they were renamed as Havant Town, and in order to progress further, were seeking to move away from their basic Front Lawn ground.
+The club purchased the site of West Leigh Park in 1980 and moved in two years later.
+Further ground improvements were made as they emerged as a force, reaching the quarter finals of the FA Vase in 1986.

-In 1986 the club became founder members of the Wessex League.
-After winning the league in 1990–91 they were promoted to Division One South of the Southern League, where they remained until merging with nearby Waterlooville F.C. in 1998.
+Later that year the Wessex League was formed with Havant amongst the founder members.
+After twice finishing runners-up, they were finally champions in 1991, and this was rewarded with promotion to Division One South of the Southern League, where they soon became regular title contenders.
+They also performed well in the cup competitions, twice winning the Hampshire Senior Cup.